LilianaEverett/w07_weekend_homework_API_news_app/README.md

 # javascript News app

-## Brief:

-Weekend Homework: Vue Application with Requests Learning Objectives
+### Learning Objectives

-Be able to create a multi-component web application, with Vue Be able to make API requests to load JSON data into your application Brief
+- Be able to create a multi-component web application, with Vue
+- Be able to make API requests to load JSON data into your application

+## Brief

 Your task is to create an application that makes a request to an API and displays the data.

 ### MVP: